How to Prepare for a Boudoir Session

 It's not just about the Boudoir Photography Portraits

-Yes, generally, any professional photographer should know how to take a beautiful picture.
-But would they know how to light your body to accentuate your best features, pose you in a way to make it all look effortless, and make you feel like a goddess all at the same time?
-Probably not.
+Yes, any professional photographer should know how to take a beautiful picture.
+But what do they typically take photos of?
+What kinds of portraits do they specialize in?
+Would a newborn photographer know how to light your body to accentuate your best features, pose you in a way to make it all look effortless, and make you feel like a goddess all at the same time?
+She might be able to swaddle your baby to sleep, but she probably isn't the right photographer for your boudoir session.

 You should find yourself a Boudoir photographer - someone trained in posing and lighting women to emphasize their best curves and features.
-Someone who knows how to talk to women, relate to them and help them capture those intimate intricacies.
-And once you find that photographer, you might need some guidance in figuring out what to wear (or just as importantly what not to wear!)
-And even after you find a photographer you trust and something to wear, how will you know what to do during the session?
-You think, "Is it all on me to know how to look sexy??"
-So many unknowns and unknowns can be quite frightening for some people.
+Someone who knows how to talk to women, relate to them, and help them capture those intimate intricacies that make you, you.
+And once you find that photographer, you might need some guidance on boudoir outfits and whether or not to get a spray tan beforehand (skip it!)
+And even after you find a photographer you trust, and something to wear, how will you know how to move your body during your boudoir session?
+You wonder, "Will I have to pose myself to look sexy?"
+So many unknowns, and unknowns can be quite frightening if they go unanswered.
 Good news: I'm here to help.

 IS A BOUDOIR SESSION RIGHT FOR ME?

 Boudoir photography sessions are for every woman, and I say that with confidence.
-They are not reserved for women who are getting married, and they are not reserved for women who haven't yet had the pleasure of giving birth.
+They are not reserved for women who are getting married, and they are not reserved for any other particular part of your life.
 They're not just for women under 40, and they are not for putting off until you've lost those 20 pounds.
-(Man, if I had a dollar for every time a woman has said that to me.)
-And boudoir sessions are also not meant to be just a one-time thing.
+If I had a dollar for every time a woman has said that to me...
+And boudoir sessions are also not just meant to be a one-time thing.

-As women, we go through so many stages in life.
-As we change, so do our minds and bodies.
-The way we thought and looked when we were 25 is much different than how we think at 35.
-And how we looked and thought while we were single is much different than how we looked and thought after we got married and had kids.
-Our values have changed and so have our principles.
+As women, we go through so many seasons of life.
+As we evolve, so do our minds and bodies.
+The way we thought and looked when we were 25 is much different than how we think at 35, and so on.
+How we looked and thought while we were single is much different than how we look and think after we got married and had kids.
+Our values change and so do our principles, styles, and thoughts.

 Using Boudoir Photography to Document the Important Stages in Life

 I did my first boudoir photography session right before I had my son (when I was two months pregnant, actually!)
 Pregnancy injected a bit of action into my chest that I never had otherwise and I was a bit nervous about how my body might change for childbirth.
-It's so fun to look back on that album and see how my body has changed since, and I'm so happy I had myself photographed when I did.
-I had my second boudoir session after having my daughter, and while I always feel like my body could improve in one way or another, I am so grateful that I did another session.
+It's so much fun to look back on that album and see how my body has changed since, and I'm so happy I had myself photographed when I did.
+Not because my body was "worse" after pregnancy, it's was just different.
+I did my second boudoir session after having my daughter (which was a twin pregnancy) and my body changed in a big way once again.
+I am so grateful that I did another session, because surprise surprise...
+7 years later, my body is different yet again, and so is my overall view on life.
+My most recent session, done in the past year, is my favorite shoot yet.
+I thought I loved my life then, and I love it even more and for different reasons now.

 I'm documenting myself, as I am, at essential stages of my life, and I plan to do many more sessions as my life progresses.
 I've never felt better about what my body has given me, and that deserves a celebration - many celebrations.